Jakobovski/AP-Fly/README.md

 # AP-Fly
 *(pronounced: API with 'fly' at the end)*

 AP-Fly is an AngularJS service that greatly simplifies handling RESTful resources.
 It provides a customizable scaffolding for defining, accessing and modifying RESTful resources.
-As they say are the energy drink company, AP-Fly gives you wings.
+As they say are the energy drink company: AP-Fly gives you wings.

 ## Documentation